 Today, the lottery has become a business, but it’s more to it than just calling it a business.
 To be straight, it starts to look shady when I call it a business.
 The more I seem to move away from the term “game” the more hideous it becomes.

 Is Lottery Just a Simple, Unfair Redistribution of Wealth?

 In all honesty, there are many arguments that back this statement.
-Only a handful of players feels the direct benefits from the lottery, those who actually win.
+Only a handful of players feel the direct benefits from the lottery, those who actually win.
 The lottery acts as a funding source for public projects.
-That mini amusement park that just appeared in your town/city, it was funded by the lottery.
-A new sports club is being established, that was funded by the lottery.
+That mini amusement park that just appeared in your town/city, was funded by the lottery.
+A new sports club is being established, which was funded by the lottery.

 Why aren’t these lottery operators sanctioned in any way?
 It’s pretty straightforward, the lottery operator “is in bed” with the government, which leads us to my next point!

 The Lottery Is an Honest Business? – An Honest Additional Tax

 I’ve heard this many times before.
 It just doesn’t go away.
 Well, once I tested it with numbers, it clearly is an additional tax, targeting people who don’t like the word “gambling”, who are bad in mathematics, and statistics specifically, and who want to get rich fast!
 Sure, winning $10m sounds good, winning $100m sounds better.
 What’s not to like about a Powerball jackpot of $1,500,000,000?
 For starters, this jackpot was shared among 3 winners.
 Fun fact, they never saw the $1,500,000,000, because the government took almost half of this amount.
 This makes the jackpot approximately $800,000,000 only.
 Yes, that’s “only” considering it is double the advertised amount.